ProlificsPanther/PantherMigrationUtility/README.md

 # PantherMigrationUtility

-To use this utiltiy please intall the latest version of JDK on your system suiting your system bitness.
+To use this utility please intall the latest version of JDK on your system suiting your system bitness.

 # Setting up the environment